lambda-feedback/evaluation-function-base/scratch/README.md

 ## Usage

 This image is not meant to be run directly.
-Instead, it ought to be used as a base image for evaluation functions written in Wolfram Language.
+Instead, it ought to be used as a base image for arbitrary evaluation functions.
 The evaluation function should be placed in the `/app` directory.

 Here is an example of a `Dockerfile` that uses this image as a base: